alpersonalwebsite/react/11_webpack.md

 Great!
 It does work as we want!
 Summarizing: Before serving we have to build.
 When we build, we can decide to build (WEBPACK_STATIC_HTML_BUILD = true) or not (WEBPACK_STATIC_HTML_BUILD = false) our static index.html or main HTML document.
 Then, once we execute the server, for example, `npm run prod`

-1. If we have index.html in public/, it is going to display this static HTML asset.
+1. If "we have" index.html in public/, it is going to display this static HTML asset.
-2. If we DO NOT have it, it is going to render at the moment "Hello".
+2. If "we DO NOT have it", it is going to render at the moment "Hello".

 Before ending this section, we are going to copy the entire content of `server/index.js` and paste it in a new file called `server/server.js`